 - Should take between 15-60 minutes to complete, depending on how quickly you read.

 - You will be asked to highlight portions of the text either in the PDF or on a print-out and submit it (digitally).

 - There will be some questions that require reflection on your highlights.

 - They will be due before the end of lecture.

-Remember you only need to complete four reflections over the term.
-There are eight available.
+- You only need to complete two reflections over the term.

-While reading or after reading "What a Year of Learning and Teaching Accessibility Taught Me" (Soueidan, 2019) please highlight portions of the text that evoke a strong response from you (positive, negative, or otherwise).
+While reading or after reading "What a Year of Learning and Teaching Accessibility Taught Me" (Soueidan, 2019) please highlight sentences in the text that evoke a strong response from you (positive, negative, or otherwise).

 Once done highlighting, please:

 - Select two highlights that evoked a strong response from you.

-- Briefly explain what was your response and why each highlight evoked a strong response.
+- Explain what was your response and why each highlight evoked a strong response.

 Your responses can be submitted anytime before the lecture on May 17 to the reading reflection on Canvas.

 This reading reflection is worth 5% (5 points) of your final grade.

-- 0.5 points are given for submitting your reading with highlights as requested.
+- 0.5 points for submitting your reading with highlights as requested.

-- 1 point is given for clearly citing which two highlighted portions of the text you are referring to using a standard citation format and indicating a page or paragraph number (0.5 points per portion cited).
+- 1 point for clearly citing which two highlighted portions of the text you are referring to using a standard citation format and indicating a page or paragraph number (0.5 points per portion cited).

-- 1 point is given for a brief explanation of what was your response and why each highlight evoked a strong response (0.5 points per explanation).
+- 3.5 points for an on-topic explanation of what was your response and why each highlight evoked a strong response (1.75 points per explanation).